kankankankankankan/github-trending/README.md

 ## All language

+* 【2025-09-01】[laramies / theHarvester](https://github.com/laramies/theHarvester) - E-mails, subdomains and names Harvester - OSINT
+* 【2025-09-01】[JetBrains / koog](https://github.com/JetBrains/koog) - Koog is the official Kotlin framework for building and running robust, scalable and production-ready AI agents across all platforms – from backend services to Android and iOS, JVM, and even in-browser environments.
+Koog is based on our AI products expertise and provides proven solutions for complex LLM and AI problems
+* 【2025-09-01】[humanlayer / humanlayer](https://github.com/humanlayer/humanlayer) - HumanLayer enables AI agents to communicate with humans in tool-based and async workflows.
+Guarantee human oversight of high-stakes function calls with approval workflows across slack, email and more.
+Bring your LLM and Framework of choice and start giving your AI agents safe access to the world.
+Agentic Workflows, human in the loop, tool calling
+* 【2025-09-01】[elixir-lang / expert](https://github.com/elixir-lang/expert) - Official Elixir Language Server Protocol implementation
 * 【2025-08-29】[firecracker-microvm / firecracker](https://github.com/firecracker-microvm/firecracker) - Secure and fast microVMs for serverless computing.
 * 【2025-08-29】[santinic / audiblez](https://github.com/santinic/audiblez) - Generate audiobooks from e-books
 * 【2025-08-29】[MODSetter / SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity, connected to external sources such as Search Engines, Slack, Linear, Jira, ClickUp, Confluence, Notion, YouTube, GitHub, Discord and more.
 Join our discord: https://discord.gg/ejRNvftDp9